 We will be using Canvas as our main platform for interaction this semester.
 You will need regular access to the internet, Canvas, and Zoom (including a webcam and microphone).
 We will be using programs in the Microsoft Office Suite including Word and PowerPoint.
-You can download the Microsoft 360 Suite through the University: https://it.unt.edu/installoffice365 You will also access Adobe Acrobat Reader for pdf files.
+Those programs are available in Microsoft Office 365.
+You can download the software for free as a UNT student.
+Go to https://it.unt.edu/installoffice365 to download.
+You will also need access to Adobe Acrobat Reader for pdf files.
 Finally, you will need to have the ability to upload and download files, send and receive emails with/without attachments, and communicate with fellow students in various electronic formats such as videoconferencing.
 Check the electronic resources available to students through the College of Health and Public Service as well as the library to see if they offer laptops and webcams for students to check out.